durcij/comics-club/_posts/2019-12-2-meeting-summary.md

 Check out Student Art Society on Mondays at 4:30 in Doane Hall of Art 103.

 Check out Allegheny College E-Sports on Wednesdays at 8:00 in Murray Hall's computer lab (Murray 117).
-The time may shift for future meetings, but as it stands, that's the time.

 ### Miscellaneous